Play on Ocracoke's Beautiful Beaches

 All of the Ocracoke Island ocean beaches are part of the Cape Hatteras National Seashore, so National Park Service rules apply everywhere.
 No metal detecting is allowed.
 Dogs must be leashed.

-For important beach fire information and required permits please visit the Cape Hatteras National Seashore website.
+For important beach fire information and required free permits please visit the Cape Hatteras National Seashore website.

 Driving on the beach is a fun Ocracoke Island activity.
 You can access remote seashore and feel as though you’ve escaped the modern world.
 To drive on the beach, be sure to get a ten-day or annual permit from the NPS.
 For permits and information on driving on the beaches click the button below.